 Network connectivity was allowed to evolve during simulations using an approach analogous to spike-timing dependent plasticity (STDP).
-The likelihood of gaining a connection between any two neurones was increased if the presynaptic neurone frequently fired just before the postsynaptic neurone, whereas the likelihood of losing a connection was increased if the postsynaptic neurone frequently fired before the presynaptic neurone.
+The likelihood of gaining a connection between any two neurones was increased if the presynaptic neurone frequently fired just before the postsynaptic neurone, whereas the likelihood of losing a connection was increased if the post-synaptic neurone frequently fired before the presynaptic neurone.
 Connections were then lost or gained if this likelihood measure reached set thresholds for gaining and losing connections (see Methods).
-Network connectivity was initially random, with 40% connectivity in a network with 200 neurones.
-As with STDP in the adult brain [26], and as similar mechanisms to LTD play a dominate role in neuronal network development [22], we initially set depression to be slightly stronger than potentiation.
+Network connectivity was initially random, with 40% connectivity in a network with 200 neurones (alterations to these parameters are considered in the section Varying network size and density).
+As with STDP in the adult brain [28], and as similar mechanisms to LTD play a dominate role in neuronal network development [22], we initially set depression to be slightly stronger than potentiation.
 We also modelled alternatives, i.e. equal amounts of depression and potentiation and stronger potentiation than depression, which are described below (see section Varying the plasticity parameters).

-With slightly stronger depression than potentiation, and driven with burst dynamics which exhibit LRTCs, the network on average lost connections across the course of the simulation and the normalised clustering coefficient and small-world index increased.
-Fig. 2 shows the mean proportion of connections (i.e. the number of connections divided by the number of all possible connections within the network), normalised clustering coefficient and small-world index from 20 simulations, which were all driven with external input which exhibited LRTC with $H \approx 0.7$.
-At the end of the simulations, the node degree distribution is skewed, with some neurones showing much higher degree than others, indicating the presence of hub neurones (Fig. 2D).
+With slightly stronger depression than potentiation, and driven with burst dynamics which exhibit LRTCs, the network on average lost connections across the course of the simulation and, although the effect size is relatively small, the normalised clustering coefficient and small-world index increased.
+Fig 2 shows the mean proportion of connections (i.e. the number of connections divided by the number of all possible connections within the network), normalised clustering coefficient, normalised mean path length and small-world index from 20 simulations, which were all driven with external input which exhibited LRTC with $H \approx 0.7$.
+At the end of the simulations, the node in degree distribution is skewed, with some neurones showing much higher degree than others, indicating the presence of hub neurones (Fig 2D).
 Thus, across the course of the simulation a small-world topology and hub neurones emerge.
 Moreover, the speed at which the proportion of connections, normalised clustering coefficient and small-world index changes is high at the start of the simulations, indicating that the network rapidly evolves to have connectivity with small-world properties.

-In contrast, when the network is driven with the same external input but in which the burst order has been randomly shuffled in time (and therefore does not exhibit LRTCs but instead $H \approx 0.5$), the rate of change in the network parameters at the start of the simulation is much lower than with external input which exhibits LRTCs, Fig. 2.
+In contrast, when the network is driven with the same external input but in which the burst order has been randomly shuffled in time (and therefore does not exhibit LRTCs but instead $H \approx 0.5$), the rate of change in the network parameters at the start of the simulation is much lower than with external input which exhibits LRTCs, Fig 2.
 Thus, whilst over the course of the simulation on average connections are still lost, the final network has a higher proportion of connections.
 The normalised clustering coefficient and small-world index exhibit very little change compared with when the networks are driven by bursts which exhibit LRTCs.
-Moreover, the resultant degree distribution is approximately normal and does not indicate the presence of hub neurones, Fig. 2D.
+Moreover, the resultant degree distribution is approximately normal and does not indicate the presence of hub neurones, Fig 2E.